clementyu/rpi-customize-n-upgrade-arduino-fw/README.md

 Note:
 * The source code files in this repo are just sample code.
 Please read this document and make necessary modification.
 * The arduino sketch files are from https://github.com/StuartsProjects/SX12XX-LoRa by adding the macro define of `LORA_NET_ID` in order to explain how a variable is chnaged by the script outside.
+* Only tested on RPi 4 and macos.

 ## Step 1 : Set up the environment